zbynekdrlik/obs-yt-player/THREAD_PROGRESS.md

 ## CRITICAL CURRENT STATE
 **⚠️ EXACTLY WHERE WE ARE RIGHT NOW:**
-- [x] Currently working on: Fixed .gitignore to protect instance folders
+- [x] Currently working on: COMPLETE - Ready for merge!
-- [ ] Waiting for: User to recreate instances and test
+- [ ] Waiting for: User approval to merge PR #30
 - [ ] Blocked by: None

+## 🎉 READY FOR MERGE - v4.1.0

+### Implementation Complete ✅
+- Unique source naming implemented and tested
+- User confirmed: "new source naming is working"
+- All documentation updated
+- PR #30 ready for merge

 ## Implementation Status
 - Phase: Source Name Redesign
-- Step: Implementation COMPLETE, .gitignore FIXED
+- Step: COMPLETE
-- Status: IMPLEMENTED_NOT_TESTED
+- Status: TESTED AND WORKING

 ## Version History
 - v4.0.7 → v4.1.0: Implemented unique source names for multi-instance support